Intrapartum and postpartum care | Medical Council of Canada

 3. construct an effective initial management plan, including

-4. assessing maternal knowledge of strategies for coping with pain and discuss options for pain management;
+4. assessing maternal knowledge of strategies for coping with pain and discussing options for pain management,

 5. ensuring appropriate management of each stage of labour, including (list not exhaustive)

-1. determination as to when clinical intervention should not be offered or advised (e.g., normal labour);
+1. determination as to when clinical intervention should not be offered or advised (e.g., uncomplicated labour),

-6. determination as to when surgical intervention (e.g., cesarean section, episiotomy) or instrumental birth (e.g., forceps) is indicated;
+6. determination as to when surgical intervention (e.g., cesarean delivery, episiotomy) or instrumental birth (e.g., forceps) is indicated, and

 7. initial management of postpartum complications (e.g., hemorrhage, fever, depression);